 - The ability to provide constructive feedback.
 I learned quite early in my career how negative feedback can be detrimental to our mindset.
 I employ the PIP method, start with a positive feedback, next explain in clear terms how your mentee can improve, and then end the conversation by reiterating the positive feedback and the importance of integrating the feedback for personal and professional development.

 - Employ active listening.
 Many times I have seen people getting distracted, using their phones, checking social media while we are having a conversation.
 I encourage people to switch off the phone, turn off the computer and make eye-to-eye contact while listening to your mentee, give them suggestions, ask questions, reiterate what they said.
 Focus all your energy in helping your mentee during your feedback time, they should be the priority at that moment.

 What personalities / habits make you successful in DevOps?

 I am genuinely interested and fascinated about my work, this passion keeps me going through the good, bad and sometimes challenging moments.
 I am also keen on keeping myself up to date on all the new tools, technologies and languages which constantly emerge in our industry.
 When my own daughter was in middle and high school, as she worked on her homework assignments, I read books on continuous integration, wrote many book reviews and learned new programming languages to keep my pulse on the current innovations in the field.

 What does career success mean to you?

-For me, success is helping other women (and men) reach the level that I have reached and help them be successful in their career.
-Success to me is being a role model and inspiring women to find passion in this work just as I have done.
+For me, success is helping other women (and men) reach the level that I have reached and help them to be successful in their career.
+Success to me is being a role model and inspiring women to find passion in this work, just as I have done.